Sun-dried Tomato Tahini Pasta

 It’s a great healthy fat, slightly nutty, but of course nut free and yields a rich and creamy sauce.
 It has a slightly bitter flavor, so I love to pair it with things like onion, garlic, salt and sundried tomatoes to round out the flavors.

 You’ll also need a jar of sun-dried tomatoes in oil, onion, garlic, some veggie broth and common spices like salt, pepper and red pepper flakes.
+If you love this recipe, try my spicy chili garlic noodles or sweet potato mac and cheese next!

-How to make vegan tahini pasta
+How to make tahini pasta

 Bring a large pot of salted water to a boil and cook pasta according to package instructions.
 Salting the pasta water will add so much flavor to the final dish!

-Saute for about 5 minutes over medium/low heat, then add in the garlic and continue to saute, about 2-3 more minutes.
+Roughly chop the onion and add to a pan with the oil.
+We’re blending the sauce, so you don’t need a fine dice.
+Saute for about 5 minutes over medium/low heat, then add in the garlic and continue to saute for about 2 more minutes.

 Start with 2 cups of broth and add more as needed to reach your desired consistency, it will depend on the brand of tahini you used.

 It will also thicken when it heats up with the pasta, so keep that mind, you don’t want it to start off too thick.
+Taste and adjust flavors as desired.
+Combine the sauce with the cooked pasta.

 You might have a bit of leftover sauce, depending on how saucy you like it (I always use it all), so it’s perfect if you want to add any chicken or vegetables, or just save the extra sauce to use as a dip!
+If you use gluten free pasta, it will absorb some of the sauce as it sits which is why I like extra.

 Serving suggestions

 This tahini pasta pairs really well with chicken, kale, broccoli or peas.
 I love mixing peas and kale right into the pasta and letting the kale wilt and serving grilled chicken on the side.
+Also great with my air fryer chicken cutlets sliced on top!

 For a vegan option, you can use a chickpea based pasta to up the protein content, but the sauce has lots of protein on it’s own thanks to the tahini!

 If you’re using gluten free pasta, it tends to try out as it sits, but I find letting it warm up for a few extra minutes helps it soften again.
+The shape of the pasta may fall apart, but I promise the flavor is still great!

 If you want more recipes straight to your inbox, be sure to subscribe to my email list!
 As always, don’t forget to leave a rating and review and let me know how this recipe turned out!